What is your Why?

 Have you noticed that those who continue to go through life without really knowing there WHY are never really happy?
 They move from one activity to another, never dedicating themselves to one long enough to be successful.
 At least this is what happened to me.

 When I discovered my WHY, I was so afraid, scared that it might not happen, scared on the unknown.
 I felt paralysed with fear until I realised that unless I tried to make this happen, I would continuously live with regret.
-Discovering this – has helped drive and motivate me to be able to do everything that I am doing now.
+Discovering this – has helped drive and motivate me to be able to do everything that I am doing now – working on my own business to help people become better versions of themselves.

 If you don’t have a WHY, a reason to live, it is going to be more of a challenge to get through the tough times.
 I genuinely believe that when the cards are on the table, and you have people relying on you – it is so much easier to step up to the mark and perform.
 Knowing your WHY will make your life so much clearer and more focused.
 When giving in no longer becomes an option, you will do anything you can to make things happen.
 German philosopher Frederick Nietzsche once said, ‘He who has a why can endure anyhow.’